rantahar/Lattice-Field-Theory/source/index.rst

 **2. Metropolis Algorithm** (Metropolis-Hastings Algorithm):

+In the Metropolis method we suggest a random change to the current state of the model.
+Given the initial state :math:`s_0` the probability of choosing the new state :math:`s_1` is

 .. math::
    W_f(s_0\to s_1) = min\left( 1, e^{-\frac{1}{kT}[ E(s_1) - E(s_0) ]} \right )
    :label:

+So in the Metropolis method the probability of changing the spin depends on the initial state.
+If the energy decreases, the update is always accepted.
+If it increases, the probability is the ratio of Boltzmann weights of the two options.
+You can check that the update follows detailed balance in both cases.

+Note that if there were more than one possible spin, we would need to choose between them using some update probability.
+This probability would need to be chosen so that detailed balance is still preserved.
+More on this later, when we update models with continuous parameters.

 .. container:: note